duggal1/duggal1/README.md

 It reached 500+ waitlist users through Reddit, X, LinkedIn, and cold email.

-It failed because:
+It failed because

-* the market was already crowded
+- the market was already crowded
-* the problem was too broad
+- the problem was too broad
-* I did not talk to enough buyers before building
+- I did not talk to enough buyers before building
-* AI infrastructure cost became real before funding did
+- AI infrastructure cost became real before funding did

-That changed how I build now: buyer first, narrow problem, clear payment signal, then product.
+It changed how I build now  I stopped chasing broad markets and started looking for narrow, expensive problems with buyers already paying for broken solutions.

 ---